 “Aha.”
 Anihilato snickered.
 “Your humanity betrays you.”

 More sweat tickled Jay’s nose.
-Sweat pooled in his ears.
+It pooled in his ears.

 A drop touched his left eyebrow.
 Jay grunted and tried reopening his right eye, but salty sweat stung it closed again.
 The drop on his left brow rolled toward his eyelash.
 Jay shook.
 Anxiety clutched his chest.
 He felt teeth take root in his throat.